joecorcoran/corcoran.online/_posts/2014-03-11-ruby-asset-processing-with-pannier.markdown

 in the same way you might use a `Makefile`.
 I use it in this way on a number of my own static sites.

-Below is a demonstration of basic Pannier usage.
-For further details, you can check out the [project on GitHub][readme] or read the [documentation][features].
+For further details, you can

-<iframe class="showterm" src="https://showterm.herokuapp.com/d83aa12e9f5eade929b71" height="430"></iframe>
+check out the [project on GitHub][readme] or read the [documentation][features].

 [sprockets]: https://github.com/sstephenson/sprockets
 [pannier]: https://github.com/joecorcoran/pannier